ayar-12/auth/README.md

 npm run preview
 ```

-The application will be available at `http://localhost:5173` (default Vite port).
+The application will be available at `http://localhost:5173`

 ## Backend Requirements